Ken Whisenhunt: Arizona Cardinals

 On January 14, 2007, the Arizona Cardinals hired Whisenhunt as their new head coach, with a contract to receive an average of $2.5 million annually.
 Whisenhunt had also interviewed for the head coaching position with the Pittsburgh Steelers, Atlanta Falcons, and Miami Dolphins.
 He was previously interviewed to be the head coach of the Oakland Raiders in February 2006, but he pulled out of talks before an offer could be made.

 The Cardinals showed improvement in Whisenhunt's first season, finishing 8–8 after finishing 5–11 the previous two seasons and losing 10 or more games in seven of the previous eight campaigns.
-It was their first non-losing season since 1998, though they still failed to make the playoffs.
+It was their first non-losing season since 1998, though the Cardinals still failed to make the playoffs.

 Going into his second season in 2008, Whisenhunt made the decision to go with veteran quarterback Kurt Warner as his starter.
 In previous seasons, Warner had split time with the team's younger quarterback Matt Leinart, although Warner started the final 11 games of the 2007 season after Leinart suffered a season-ending injury.
-This decision paid off as Warner put up great numbers in leading the Cardinals to a 9–7 regular season record in the 2008 season and the NFC West Division championship, the Cardinals' first division title since 1975, when the team played in St. Louis, and the club's first playoff berth since 1998.
+This decision paid off as Warner put up great numbers in leading the Cardinals to a 9–7 regular season record and the NFC West Division championship, the Cardinals' first division title since 1975, when the team played in St. Louis, and the club's first playoff berth since 1998.
 It also allowed the Cardinals to play in only their second home playoff game in franchise history, and their first since winning the NFL championship in 1947, while the team was still in Chicago (they never played a home playoff game in St. Louis despite winning two division titles there).
 After defeating the Atlanta Falcons and the Carolina Panthers in the first two rounds of the NFC playoffs, the Cardinals defeated the Philadelphia Eagles in the NFC Championship Game on January 18, 2009, and advanced to the Super Bowl for the first time in franchise history to face his former employer, the Pittsburgh Steelers.
 Whisenhunt's Cardinals lost to the Steelers 27–23 Super Bowl XLIII.